dziedzicd12/loadtester/README.md

 ### Sender Accounts Configuration

-The first time you run the script, it will prompt you to create `sender_config.json` with:
+The first time you run the script, it will prompt you enter the paths to four funded wallet to create `sender_config.json`:

 ```json
 [